kernpunkt/llm-mem/packages/cli/src/README.md

 Documentation coverage analysis for code, powered by the Memory System.
 Generates console reports highlighting undocumented files and sections with scoped thresholds.

+## ⚠️ Important: MCP Server Integration Required

+This CLI tool requires the **@llm-mem/mcp** server to be running for proper functionality.
+The CLI analyzes code coverage against memories stored and indexed by the MCP server.

+### Setup Requirements

+1. **Install the MCP Server**: The `@llm-mem/mcp` package must be available and configured
+2. **Memory Store**: A memory store must be populated with documentation using the MCP server
+3. **Search Index**: The MCP server must have indexed the memories for search functionality

+### Documentation with MCP Server

+To create the documentation that this CLI tool analyzes, you must use the **@llm-mem/mcp** server to:

+- **Store Memories**: Create and store documentation as memories in the memory store
+- **Index Content**: Build searchable indexes of your documentation
+- **Manage Categories**: Organize memories by type (DOC, ADR, CTX)

+The CLI tool then analyzes your code against these stored memories to determine coverage.

+### Usage Documentation

+See `usage.md` in this package for detailed examples of how to:
+- Set up the memory store
+- Create documentation memories
+- Configure the MCP server
+- Run coverage analysis

+> **Note**: The `usage.md` file is included in this package distribution, so you'll have access to it after installation.

 ## Installation

 Build the project: